ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 and to flows using a standardized congestion control algorithm.
 Therefore, the IETF must proceed with caution when evaluating proposals for alternate congestion control.
-The goal of this document is to provide guidance for considering standardization of an alternate congestion control algorithm at the IETF.
+The goal of this document is to provide guidance for considering standardization of a proposed congestion control algorithm at the IETF.
 It replaces RFC5033 to reflect changes in the congestion control landscape.

 --- middle